rvojcik/kube-shell/README.md

 - switch between namespaces easily
 - switch easily between clusters
 - fork kubeconfig to work with multiple clusters / namespaces in separate shells
+- send commands to multiple contexts at once with `krun`

 ## Demo